 Strategic goals for the Artemis program extend beyond a simple return to the moon.
 NASA aims to establish a sustainable presence through the eventual construction of the Lunar Gateway station.
 Artemis II validates the transportation system required to ferry modules and supplies to lunar orbit.
 While private companies like SpaceX and Blue Origin develop landing craft, the government-owned SLS and Orion remain the primary transit vehicles for the crew.
 Public-private partnerships define the current era of spaceflight.
 This mission demonstrates that traditional aerospace engineering can still meet the demands of deep space exploration.

-International cooperation also plays a meaningful role in the mission's structure.
+International cooperation also plays a notable role in the mission's structure.
 Jeremy Hansen represents the Canadian Space Agency, marking the first time a non-American has traveled beyond low-Earth orbit.
 The European Space Agency provided the service module which contains the power and propulsion systems.
 The collaborative model spreads the financial burden and technical risk across multiple nations.
 It also ensures that the mission goals align with global scientific interests rather than narrow national agendas.
 Diplomacy follows the flight path.